gorkemu/belgehizli/README.md

 # Belge Hızlı (Contract-Generator)

-Belge Hizli is a modern, full-stack web application designed to help users generate legal contracts, petitions, and official documents in PDF format within seconds using dynamic templates.
+Belge Hızlı is a modern, full-stack web application designed to help users generate legal contracts, petitions, and official documents in PDF format within seconds using dynamic templates.
 The platform operates on a Public Service model—offering high-quality legal tools for free, supported by voluntary user contributions.

 ## Key Features